Apicurio/apicurio-studio/platforms/quarkus/api/README.md

 ## Creating a native executable

-You can create a native executable using: `./mvnw package -Pnative`.
+You can create a native executable using: `mvn package -Pnative`.

-Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.
+Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `mvn package -Pnative -Dquarkus.native.container-build=true`.

 You can then execute your native executable with: `./target/apicurio-studio-platforms-quarkus-api-0.2.47-SNAPSHOT-runner`